-Cold water systems may have provision for storage or be directly connected to the main supply.
-Drinking water needs to be supplied directly from the main supply.
+Cold water systems may have provision for the storage or directly connected to the main supply.
+Drinking water needs to be supplied direct from the supply main.

 Cold water pipes and storage cisterns located in roof spaces and other unheated areas should be appropriately insulated to the relevant standards.